rhysstever/Eona/Campaigns/Whispers In Opira/Session 0.md

 	- Ask players
 		- ???
 - No discrimination world based on race, gender, sexual orientation
-	- Only discrimination will be based on class and religion (less)
+	- Only discrimination will be based on social class and religion (less)

 ## Campaign Framework
+- Setting
+	- Medium fantasy, very little tech
-- Setting: Eona > Ezavriel > Opira
+	- Eona > Ezavriel > Opira
 	- City-based/Urban setting
 - More rp and social interaction, less combat
 - Mystery genre
 - Starting level, perceived ending level: 5 --> ~8
+- Short campaign = less character development :(

 ## House Rules
 - Rolls only count if they are on the table